szegedim/codec21/codec21.md

 The target compression ratio is about 20-21% like PNG of moving, and 1% of still images.
 This allows a better response time to compete, when the physical bandwidth limits are reached in a market.

-It also allows detaching the stream from the screen 60Hz, 100Hz screen clocks.
+It also allows detaching the stream from the 60Hz, 100Hz screen clocks.
 It allows even better response type for typing triggering the vertical sync for the display.

 Such remote applications allow a star schema of keyboards, touch devices, and personal devices for input, and a shared output screen.